-1. Frequently Asked Information About Honey: Pure honey, creamed honey versus clear liquid honey, crystallisation of honey, monofloral varietals, darkening of honey, viscousity of honey, honey storage.
+1. Frequently Asked Information About Honey: Pure honey, creamed honey versus clear liquid honey, crystallization of honey, mono-floral varietals, darkening of honey, viscosity of honey, honey storage.

 2. Natural Honey, Pure Honey, Raw Honey ~ Making Sense of Honey Labels: Tips on reading honey labels.